 - be leaders in the MCH workforce

 The MCH Certificate of Graduate Study is 15 credit hours.
-Students are required to take three 3-credit core courses (9 credit hours total), which provide content and assessments for the 6 competencies.
-The remaining two 3-credit courses (9 credits total) are electives which students choose from the list below depending on their interest.
-Students concurrently enrolled in a degree program and certificate program may share up to 12 credit hours between both programs.
+Students are required to take three core courses* (9 credits) and two electives (6 credits), chosen from the approved list based on your interest.
+Students currently enrolled in another degree program at UofSC may share up to 12 credit hours between both programs.
 The MCH Program Director and your MCH Certificate mentor will assist you in elective course selection and course sequencing.